CWSpear/angular-form-errors-directive/README.md

 and let's say you want to say more than **Website Url is not a valid URL.** You can add a `nice-name` attribute to your `input` elements and it uses that name instead. i.e. `nice-name="Website URL"`

 If you want a custom message, you can also add an `error-messages` attribute.
-You can either set just a string, and *all* errors will use that message, or you can use an object to set individual errors (and if one isn't found, it will fall back to a default error reason).
+You can either set just a string, and *all* errors will use that message, or you can use an object to set individual errors (and if one isn't found, it will fall back to a default error message).

 So maybe this is our enhanced markup we use: